 From manufacturing facilities and warehouses to retail spaces and institutional buildings, floor scrubbers have become indispensable tools in maintaining clean, safe, and presentable environments.
 These sophisticated machines combine mechanical scrubbing action, chemical cleaning solutions, and vacuum recovery systems to deliver superior cleaning results while maximizing efficiency.
 Among them, Walk-behind and ride-on floor scrubbers are two common types of floor scrubbers.

-This blog will compare walk-behind and ride-on floor scrubbers from the aspects of Performance factors, operating considerations, Cost analysis, etc. to ensure that you choose the most suitable BISON floor scrubber for your specific cleaning requirements.
+The wrong choice can lead to increased labor costs, suboptimal cleaning performance, and potentially even damage to floor surfaces.
+This blog will compare walk-behind and ride-on floor scrubbers from the aspects of performance factors, operating considerations, cost analysis, etc. to ensure that you choose the most suitable Elerein floor scrubber for your specific cleaning requirements.

 Walk-behind floor scrubbers

-Walk-behind floor scrubbers, also known as pedestrian scrubbers, are compact, manually operated cleaning machines designed for professional floor maintenance.
-Its key components and systems include a solution tank, brush system, recovery system, drive system, etc. The operator guides the machine from behind, controlling its direction, speed, and cleaning functions through an ergonomically designed control panel.
+The operator guides the machine from behind, controlling its direction, speed, and cleaning functions through an ergonomically designed control panel.
 Variable speed settings are frequently included for varying surface types and cleaning requirements.
-Compared with traditional manual methods, cleaning efficiency is significantly improved.

 Operating principle and functionality

-BISON Walk-behind floor scrubbers operate on a three-stage cleaning process:
+Elerein walk-behind floor scrubbers operate on a three-stage cleaning process:

 - Solution application: A mixture of clean water and chemical solution is distributed onto the floor via a controlled solution delivery system.